brettbar/portfolio/src/content/bio/bio.md

 - Bill Hewlett and Dave Packard

 ## What I enjoy
-- Being outside, swimming, hiking, walking around beautiful North Idaho.
+- Being outside, hiking, and fishing around beautiful North Idaho.
 - Reading/learning about History, specifically Ancient and Medieval.
 - Hanging out with friends and family.
 - Working on side [projects](/projects).
 - Cooking and grilling.
-- Occasionally PC gaming (Escape from Tarkov, Dota, Paradox Games).
-- Lifting (still got a long way to go on that one).
+- Occasional PC gaming.
 - Traveling, Spain and Italy have been my favorite trips.